 - Accredited practitioner in Dynamic Interpersonal Therapy, a short-term therapy for depression and anxiety.

-- Throughout my work as a psychiatrist, used psychodynamic skills to understand my patients, and a psychodynamic approach when seeing patients for psychotherapy.
+- Throughout my work as a psychiatrist, used psychodynamic skills to understand my patients, and a psychodynamic approach when seeing individuals or groups for psychotherapy.

-- Led and co-delivered an NHS psychotherapy service using Mentalisation-Based Treatment for individuals suffering from emotionally unstable personality disorder, also known as borderline personality disorder.
+- Led a team and co-delivered an NHS psychotherapy service using Mentalisation-Based Treatment for individuals suffering from emotionally unstable personality disorder, also known as borderline personality disorder.

 - Trained in supervision and reflective practice with the Centre for Supervision and Team Development, and with The Balint Society.

-- Devised and delivered teaching and supervision on “Hard-to-Help” patients.
+- Devised and delivered teaching and group supervision on “Hard-to-Help” patients.